Validators

 Default Value

-By default, if no locale is provided, IsFloat
+By default, if no locale is provided, IsFloat will use the system locale

-provide by PHP's Locale::getDefault()
+provide by PHP's Locale::getDefault().

 Found a mistake or want to contribute to the documentation?
 Edit this page on GitHub!